 Minehan is all ears.
-He missed our drama.
+He missed the drama.

 “You don’t want to know,” Jack tries to apply good manners.
 “He got a cramp in his foot but when he ignored it, his whole body cramped.
 He wasn’t breathing and turned blue.
 I ran over and started screaming for help.
 They all burst into our room.
 Tim relaxed and woke up.
 It was a false alarm.”

-The girls don’t look convinced, sensing we aren’t telling the whole story.
-Then again, they’re like Minehan and don’t really want to know.
+The girls do not look convinced, sensing we need to tell the whole story.
+Then again, they are like Minehan and do not really want to know.

 “Well, now you all have new names, Gaybo, Gumby and the Shrieker.”